Signs Your Great Dane is Spoiled

 Here’s what’s worked for me to manage these dramatic displays:

-- Ignore the behavior – Any attention, even negative, reinforces tantrums
+- Ignore the behavior – Any attention, even hostile, reinforces tantrums

 - Reward calm behavior – Give treats and praise when your dog is quiet and composed